conduitio-labs/conduit-connector-clickhouse/README.md

 ## General

 ClickHouse connector is one of [Conduit](https://github.com/ConduitIO/conduit) plugins.
-It provides both, a source and a destination ClickHouse connector.
+It provides both, a destination ClickHouse connector.